AHEAD94/AHEAD94/README.md

 ## 👨‍💻 About Me

- - Specializing in real-time communication, DDS middleware, and embedded systems.
+ - Specialized in developing distributed systems with real-time communication and DDS (Pub/Sub middleware).
- - With an interest in advanced programming skills, mobile development, computer vision, and indoor localization.
+ - Interested in advanced programming skills, mobile development, computer vision, and indoor localization.

 ---